Git-Mastery: Lessons

 The sandbox will be set up inside the gitmastery-exercises/hp-sync-upstream folder.

-1 Confirm your local repo is behind by two commits.
-For example, you can examine the remote-tracking branches for this.
+1 Confirm your local repo is behind upstream by two commits.
+Here are two ways to do that:

 git log --oneline --decorate --graph --all